 Once you get the ball rolling, you'll be able to tell if you and your crush are conversationally compatible.
 If you supply them with a solid opening and they don't reciprocate, then maybe the two of you are not a great fit.
 But if he or she responds positively to your initial text message, you could be well on your way to making those same sparks fly in real life.
 Here are five kinds of texts you can send your crush when you want to start a conversation, but you're not sure how to begin.

 Opening the conversation with a question is a good strategy.
-Asking something they'll definitely know the answer to is an even better one.
+Asking something they'll definitely know the answer to is even better.
 "You can ask a question they’ll know the answer to, and that will get the conversation flowing more freely," says Shannon Smith, a dating expert at Plenty Of Fish.
 If you're both into the same sports team and you're not able to watch the big game, you can send a text asking about the score.
 Have a class together?
 Ask them a question about the homework.
-Who knows?
-Maybe you can even set up a future study date.
+Who knows, maybe you can even set up a future study date.

 "The most effective way to strike up a conversation is by commenting on a shared interest or experience," says Smith.
-Start by looking at their social media feeds or dating app profile to see if you can find any details you have in common.
-If they post a lot of Instagram photos of their dog and so do you, you can suggest a puppy playdate.
-Or maybe you both went to the same literary event.
-Ask them if they've read another of your favorite titles.
+Start by looking at their social media feeds or dating app profile to see if you can find any details you have in common: If they post a lot of Instagram photos of their dog, and so do you, you can suggest a puppy playdate.
+Or, maybe you both went to the same literary event, and you can ask them if they've read another of your favorite titles.

 Starting a conversation with someone you're interested in can be intimidating, but making the first move is actually very sexy.
-Smith says that in her experience, women don't initiate conversations as often as they should.
-By sending the first message, you'll stand out in a positive and memorable way.
+Smith says that in her experience, women don't initiate conversations as often as they should, so by sending the first message, you'll stand out in a positive and memorable way.
 Your crush will be flattered and will likely return the favor by initiating next time.